dragon-Elec/vucar/vucar blueprint.md

-## **Project Blueprint Template: `vucar`**
+# **Project Blueprint: `vucar`**
 **V**ideo **U**nified **C**omputation & **A**utomation **R**esource

+*Document Version: 2.0 (Post-Refactor)*
+*Last Updated: 2025*

+---

 ### 🏛️ **1.
 Project Overview & Core Mission**

-*   **Problem Statement:** (What specific problem is this project trying to solve?
-Who is it for?)
-    > The current video processing toolkit is a monolithic script tightly coupled to a single, complex workflow (GitHub Actions).
-This makes it inflexible for different use cases, such as quick, local processing on low-power devices (SBCs, Termux), and makes adding new execution methods (e.g., via SSH) difficult and risky.

-*   **Mission Statement:** (A concise, one-sentence summary of the project's purpose and goal.)
+*   **Problem Statement:** Processing large video files is computationally expensive and time-consuming.
+Users often need to choose between tying up their local machine for hours or navigating complex cloud/CI setups.
+There is a need for a unified tool that can manage and delegate these heavy tasks to the most appropriate environment, whether it's the local machine or a powerful remote executor.

-    > To refactor the toolkit into a modular, backend-driven framework that allows users to seamlessly execute video processing tasks on different environments, from local machines to remote CI/CD pipelines.
+*   **Mission Statement:** To provide a flexible, backend-driven framework that allows users to seamlessly execute video processing tasks on different environments, from local machines to remote CI/CD pipelines, through a single, intuitive command-line interface.

-*   **Key Objectives / Success Criteria (End State):** (A short, bulleted list of what a "finished" project looks like.)
-    1. [COMPLETED] A `core` library exists, containing all shared, reusable logic (GPG, FFmpeg command generation, video analysis) completely decoupled from any execution environment.
-    2. [COMPLETED] At least two "Execution Backends" are functional: `local` (for SBCs/Termux) and `github` (for the existing CI workflow).
-But for the current refactors main purpose is to focous on github ci/cd pipeline.
-    3. [COMPLETED] A single, unified Command-Line Interface (`cli.py`) can intelligently select and delegate tasks to the appropriate backend.
-    4. [COMPLETED] The codebase is modular, making the addition of a third backend (e.g., `ssh`) a straightforward and isolated task.
+*   **Key Features:**
+    1.  **Dual Execution Backends:** Supports both local (`ffmpeg` on the user's machine) and remote (`GitHub Actions`) processing.
+    2.  **Unified CLI:** A single, powerful command (`vucar run`) controls all operations, regardless of the chosen backend.
+    3.  **Secure Remote Workflow:** Implements an end-to-end GPG encryption pipeline for the GitHub backend, ensuring video content is never exposed in the remote environment.
+    4.  **Extensible Architecture:** Designed from the ground up to easily accommodate new backends (e.g., SSH, other CI services) with minimal effort.
+    5.  **User-Friendly Interaction:** Uses clear, interactive prompts to guide users through selecting presets and finalizing commands.

 ### 🧭 **2.
 Guiding Principles & Design Philosophy**

-(The core values that will guide technical decisions throughout the project.)

-*   **Clear Separation of Concerns:** The user-facing CLI (`cli.py`) is a controller.
-The Execution Backends (`backends/`) are engines.
-The Core Tools (`core/`) are a shared toolbox.
-No module will perform the job of another.
+*   **Clear Separation of Concerns:** The application is divided into three distinct layers: a user-facing CLI controller (`cli.py`, `ui/`), swappable execution "engines" (`backends/`), and a shared toolbox of utilities (`core/`).
+No module performs the job of another.
-*   **Pluggable, Backend-Oriented Architecture:** The application will interact with a generic `Backend` interface.
-This ensures that the controller can use any backend without knowing its internal implementation details, making them truly swappable.
+*   **Pluggable, Backend-Oriented Architecture:** The application interacts with a generic `Backend` interface.
+This ensures the controller can use any backend without knowing its internal implementation, making them truly swappable.
-*   **Pragmatic Modularity:** Code will be organized into modules based on clear, distinct responsibilities.
-Abstractions will only be created to support the backend-driven design, avoiding unnecessary complexity.
+*   **Pragmatic Modularity:** Code is organized into modules based on clear, distinct responsibilities.
+Abstractions exist solely to support the backend-driven design, avoiding unnecessary complexity.
 *   **CLI-First User Experience:** The primary interface is the command line.
-It must be powerful, intuitive, and provide clear feedback.
-All user interaction logic will be centralized in the `ui` module.
+It is designed to be powerful, intuitive, and provide clear, color-coded feedback for all operations.
-*   **Stateless Execution:** Each backend task will be treated as a self-contained, stateless job.
-This enhances reliability and predictability, as no run will depend on the state left by a previous one.
+*   **Stateless Execution:** Each backend task is treated as a self-contained, stateless job.
+This enhances reliability and predictability, as no run depends on the state left by a previous one.

 ### 🏗️ **3.
 Core Architecture & Project Structure**

-(A high-level overview of the architecture and a proposed file/directory structure.)

 #### **Architectural Model:**

-This project will follow a **3-Layer (Application-Service-Core)** architecture to ensure maintainability and scalability.
-The layers are:
+This project follows a **3-Layer (Application-Service-Core)** architecture:
-1.  **The Core/Toolbox Layer (`vucar/core/`):** Standalone, reusable functions for specific tasks (GPG, video analysis).
+1.  **The Core/Toolbox Layer (`vucar/core/`):** Standalone, reusable functions for specific tasks (GPG, video analysis, FFmpeg command building).
 It is completely unaware of where or how it will be used.
-2.  **The Service/Backend Layer (`vucar/backends/`):** This layer provides the actual execution services.
+2.  **The Service/Backend Layer (`vucar/backends/`):** Provides the actual execution services.
 It uses tools from the Core layer to implement a specific workflow (e.g., the `GitHubBackend` orchestrates encryption, uploading, and monitoring).
-3.  **The Application/Presentation Layer (`vucar/cli.py` & `vucar/ui/`):** The user-facing CLI.
+3.  **The Application/Presentation Layer (`cli.py` & `vucar/ui/`):** The user-facing CLI.
 It captures user intent and delegates the job to the appropriate service backend.

-#### **Proposed Directory Structure:**
+#### **Directory Structure:**

 ```
 vucar/
-├── pyproject.toml              # Project dependencies, metadata, and configuration (single source of truth)
+├── pyproject.toml              # Project dependencies and metadata
 ├── README.md
 ├── vucar blueprint.md
-├── __main__.py                 # Main entry point for `python -m vucar`.
-A thin wrapper that calls the CLI.
 ├── cli.py                      # Layer 3: The Application Controller (Typer CLI)
+├── __main__.py                 # Allows running the module via `python -m vucar`
 │
-├── config/               # Configuration files
+├── config/
-│   ├── config.toml       # User-specific configuration
+│   ├── config.toml             # User-specific configuration (repo, GPG keys)
-│   ├── presets.toml      # FFmpeg command presets
+│   └── presets.toml            # FFmpeg command presets
-│   └── git_context/      # Isolated git environment for remote operations
 │
 ├── core/                       # Layer 1: The Core Toolbox (Shared Logic)
-│   ├── __init__.py
-│   ├── config.py         # Configuration loading and validation
+│   ├── config.py               # Configuration loading functions
-│   ├── ffmpeg.py         # FFmpeg command building, splitting logic ("swiss knife")
+│   ├── ffmpeg.py               # FFmpeg command building and validation
 │   ├── security.py             # GPG encryption/decryption functions
 │   └── video.py                # Video file analysis (size, metadata)
 │
 ├── backends/                   # Layer 2: The Execution Engines (Backends)
-│   ├── __init__.py
 │   ├── base.py                 # Defines the abstract "Backend" interface contract
 │   ├── github.py               # The GitHub Actions workflow implementation
 │   └── local.py                # The local machine execution implementation
 │
 └── ui/                         # Layer 3: User Interaction Components
-    ├── __init__.py
-    └── prompts.py        # Interactive prompts using questionary
+    └── prompts.py              # Interactive prompts using `questionary`
 ```

-### 🧩 **4.
-Component Breakdown**

-(A more detailed look at the key modules from the structure above.)

-*   **`core/` (The Toolbox):**
-    *   **`ffmpeg.py`:** Will contain functions to build and validate FFmpeg command strings.
-This is where the future "lossless cutting" logic for large files will be implemented.
-    *   **`security.py`:** Contains generic, reusable functions for GPG encryption (`sanitize_and_encrypt_video`) and decryption (`decrypt_file`).
-It is a core utility and does not contain any backend-specific logic.
-    *   **`video.py`:** Will contain functions like `get_file_size` and `restore_metadata` that use tools like `exiftool`.

-*   **`backends/` (The Engines):**
-    *   **`base.py`:** Will define an Abstract Base Class `Backend` with a method signature like `execute(video_path: Path, command: str)`.
-All other backends *must* inherit from this and implement this method.
-    *   **`github.py`:** Will contain a `GitHubBackend` class.
-It handles all backend-specific logic for the GitHub Actions workflow, including uploading files, triggering and monitoring the run, and downloading the resulting artifact using the `gh` CLI.
-    *   **`local.py`:** Will contain a `LocalBackend` class.
-Its `execute` method will be very simple: it will just run the provided FFmpeg command as a local subprocess.
-    *   **`ssh.py` (Future):** Will contain an `SshBackend` class.
-It will manage connecting to a remote server, transferring files via SFTP, executing the command remotely, and downloading the result.
-It will rely on a library like `paramiko`.

-*   **`cli.py` (The Controller):**
-    *   This is the main Typer application.
-It will have a command like `run` that accepts a `--backend` option.
-Based on this option, it will instantiate either `GitHubBackend` or `LocalBackend` and then call its `.execute()` method, passing along the user's inputs.

-### 🚀 **5.
-Phased Development Plan**
+### 🚀 **4.
+Phased Development Plan & Roadmap**

-(Documenting the project's development through its completed and ongoing phases.)

-*   **Phase 1: Minimum Viable Refactor (MVR)** (Completed)
+*   **Phase 1: Foundation & Refinement (Active)**
-    *   **Goal:** Achieved existing functionality with the new, modular architecture.
-    *   **Features:**
-        1. Implemented the `core` library by migrating existing helper functions (`get_file_size`, `encrypt`, etc.).
-        2. Implemented the `LocalBackend` first; it is the simplest and easiest to test.
-        3. Implemented the `GitHubBackend` by migrating the remaining logic from `pipeline.py`.
-        4. Built the new `cli.py` controller that can select and run either backend.

-*   **Phase 2: Core Feature Expansion**
-    *   **Goal:** Add the "swiss knife" lossless cutting feature and improve robustness.
+    *   **Goal:** Solidify the core architecture and improve robustness.
-    *   **Features:**
+    *   **Tasks:**
-        1. Implement the file size check and command-splitting logic in `core/ffmpeg.py`.
-        2. Integrate this new logic into the `base.py` contract so both `LocalBackend` and `GitHubBackend` can use it.
-        3. Refine the configuration system in `core/config.py` to support backend-specific settings.
+        1.  **Enhance FFmpeg Core:** Expand `core/ffmpeg.py` to include advanced logic, such as command validation and intelligent splitting for large files (lossless cutting).
+        2.  **Improve Error Reporting:** Ensure all backends capture and display `stderr` on failure for easier debugging.
+        3.  **Configuration Validation:** Implement robust checking in `core/config.py` to provide clear errors for missing or malformed user configs.

-*   **Phase 3: Remote Execution via SSH**
+*   **Phase 2: Remote Execution via SSH (Next)**
-    *   **Goal:** Enable processing on a user-defined remote server without relying on GitHub.
+    *   **Goal:** Enable processing on a user-defined remote server without relying on GitHub Actions.
-    *   **Features:**
+    *   **Tasks:**
-        1. Add `paramiko` or a similar library as a project dependency.
-        2. Implement the `SshBackend` class in `backends/ssh.py`.
+        1. Implement a new `SshBackend` in `backends/ssh.py` using a library like `paramiko`.
+        2. The backend will manage SFTP file transfers, remote command execution, and result retrieval.
         3. Add a `[backend.ssh]` section to `config.toml` for connection parameters (host, user, key_filename).
-        4. Update `cli.py` to recognize and instantiate the `SshBackend`.

-*   **Beyond: Long-Term Vision**
-    *   Full Termux compatibility and testing.
+*   **Phase 3: Advanced Features & Usability (Future)**
+    *   **Goal:** Expand `vucar`'s capabilities and make it more accessible.
+    *   **Potential Features:**
+        1.  **Termux Compatibility:** Test and adjust for full compatibility with the Termux environment on Android.
-    *   A plugin system for user-contributed backends or processing steps.
+        2.  **Plugin System:** Design a system for user-contributed backends or pre/post-processing steps.

-### 📈 **6.
-Development & Execution Plan**

-(The step-by-step process followed during development.
-These steps have been largely executed during the refactoring phase.)

-1.  **Setup:** Created the new directory structure.
-Initialized a Git repository.
-Set up a `venv` and a `pyproject.toml` (using a tool like Poetry or Flit is recommended).
-2.  **Build the Core Toolbox First:** Isolated the pure helper functions from the old project and moved them into the `core/` modules.
-Wrote simple, standalone test scripts for each function (e.g., a `test_encrypt.py`) to prove they work in isolation.
-3.  **Build the Simplest Backend:** Implemented the `LocalBackend`.
-Wrote a test script that directly imports and runs `LocalBackend().execute()` to confirm it can process a video on the machine.
-4.  **Build the Application Controller:** Created the `cli.py` Typer application.
-Wired it up to *only* use the `LocalBackend` for now.
-Tested the end-to-end flow for a local job.
-5.  **Integrate the Complex Backend:** Moved the GitHub Actions logic into the `GitHubBackend`.
-Updated `cli.py` to allow selecting between the local and GitHub backends.
-6.  **Test, Refactor, Repeat:** Thoroughly test both end-to-end workflows.
-Refactor to remove any duplicated code and ensure adherence to the design principles.
+        3.  **Configuration Wizard:** Create a `vucar setup` command to interactively generate the initial `config.toml`.

-### ⚠️ **7.
+### ⚠️ **5.
 Potential Challenges & Risk Assessment**

-(Thinking ahead about what could go wrong.)

-*   **Technical Risks:**
-    *   The FFmpeg logic for lossless cutting (`-c copy`) can be complex and codec-dependent; it will require careful implementation and testing.
+*   **FFmpeg Complexity:** Advanced FFmpeg features like filter graphs or lossless cutting can be codec-dependent and require careful implementation and extensive testing.
-    *   Termux environment might have different binary paths or permissions, requiring platform-specific checks.
-    *   Robust subprocess management (handling errors, streaming output) for the `LocalBackend` needs to be carefully designed to provide good user feedback.
-    *   **SSH Credential Management:** The `SshBackend` will need secure access to private keys or credentials.
-The implementation must avoid storing secrets in plain text and should rely on standard methods like SSH agents or encrypted key files with passphrases.
+*   **SSH Credential Management:** The `SshBackend` will require secure access to private keys or credentials.
+The implementation must avoid storing secrets in plain text and should rely on standard methods like SSH agents.

-*   **Logistical Risks:**
-    *   Refactoring is a significant undertaking.
-There is a risk of getting bogged down mid-way if the phased plan is not followed.
-    *   As a solo project, time is the primary constraint.
-Sticking to the MVP scope for Phase 1 is critical to avoid burnout.
+*   **Environment Differences:** Ensuring consistent behavior across different environments (Linux desktop, Termux, macOS) may require platform-specific checks for binary paths or permissions.